VALENTINE HEART HAND PIES

 Today’s Valentine hand pies are sour cherry and blueberry/strawberry!
 So yummy!
 But you can add your favorite filling!
 And they are shaped like scrumptious hearts you can hold in your hand!
 How fun!

 Edible LOVE, what could be better…

+Because I have never made a hand pie before I turned to the expert of all things domestic, Martha Stewart.
 I just love all her doughs.
 They are perfection!
 And the dough for this hand pie was no exception.
 It was wonderful to work with and perfect to hold all that yummy filling!

 You can see Martha’s original recipe HERE.
 I just tweaked it ever so slightly to make Valentine sour cherry and blueberry/strawberry pies.

 Don’t let the directions scare you!
 They are VERY detailed to help you successfully make these darling little pies!